LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## Instructions

-If you choose not to use prebuilt binaries.
-You must compile innerglow, glassovertext, zzstrokebevelimage, shinytext, bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
-Then restart Gimp and go to Gimp's GEGL operations.
-You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux
+Build by clicking `build_os.sh` then restart Gimp and go to Gimp's GEGL operation to find "GEGL Effects Saint GEGL Edition"

 ## About GEGL Effects CE